-In Calculus we study functions and operations on functions (see Calculus Concept operations Elementary operations on functions (algebraic Map). composition/decomposition) were covered in Lectures 4 - 7.
+In Calculus we study functions and operations on functions (see Calculus Concept Map).
+Elementary operations on functions (algebraic operations and composition/decomposition) were covered in Lectures 4 - 7.
 We now introduce the first advanced operation on functions - taking a limit.
 We introduce it first for discrete functions called sequences.